IncinX/farhome-rules/rulesdoc.md

 #### Berserker

 You have trained your body and mind for battle, learning to ignore the pain and push through your enemies.
-Twice per day you can push past your limits and go berserk.
+Twice per day you can push past your limits and go berserk for 10 minutes.
 While in the berserker form, you can re-roll 1 wound die from every attack roll.

 #### Blessed
 Known to you or not, you have been given a blessing by a powerful being.
 You gain access to additional feats based on the being that has given you their blessing.
 In addition, you gain starting benefits based on the blessing: